jujumiago/living-civilization-framework/ARTICLE.md

 # 7. Resource Relationship

-Civilization exists within Earth's ecosystem.
+Human civilization currently exists within Earth's ecosystems and depends upon relationships between natural, social, and technological systems.

 LCF views resources as more than materials to consume.